outerbounds/metaflowbot/docs/Deployment-Manual.md

     1. Amazon S3 for data storage
         1. Choose Create Policy to open a new window.
         2. Use the visual service editor to create the policy
-            1. For Service, choose S3.
+            1. For _Service_, choose _S3_.
-            2. For Actions, add _GetObject_ and _ListBucket_ as allowed actions
+            2. For _Actions_, add _GetObject_ and _ListBucket_ as allowed actions
-            3. For resources, the bucket name should be the same asmetaflow datastore S3 bucket.
+            3. For _resources_, the bucket name should be the same as metaflow datastore S3 bucket.
 For object choose _any_ for object name.
-Choose Save changes.
+Choose _Save changes_.
-            4. Choose Review policy.
-On the Review policy page, for Name type your own unique name and choose _Create_ policy to finish.
+            4. Choose _Review policy_.
+On the Review policy page, for _Name_ type your own unique name and choose _Create_ policy to finish.
 6. Click the refresh button in the original pane (in Step 4.) and choose the policy that you just created (in Step 5.).
-Choose Next:tags.
+Choose _Next:tags_.
-7. For _Add tags_ (optional), enter any metadata tags you want to associate with the IAM role, and then choose Next: Review.
+7. For _Add tags_ (optional), enter any metadata tags you want to associate with the IAM role, and then choose _Next: Review_.
 8. For _Role name_, enter a name for your role and then choose _Create role_ to finish.

 ### ECS Cluster + Fargate Task